cyrilletuzi/angular-async-local-storage/docs/SERIALIZATION.md

 ## JSON serialization

 In most cases, this library uses `indexedDB` storage, which allows any value type.
-But in special cases (like in Firefox private mode, see the [browser support guide](./BROWSERS_SUPPORT.md) for details), the library will fall back to `localStorage`, where JSON serialization will happen.
+But in special cases (like Safari cross-origin iframes, see the [browser support guide](./BROWSERS_SUPPORT.md) for details), the library will fall back to `localStorage`, where JSON serialization will happen.

 Everything can be serialized (`JSON.stringify()`), but when you unserialize (`JSON.parse()`), you will only get a JSON, ie. a primitive type, an array or a *literal* object.